K-H101/Awesome-Children-AI-Vibe-Coding.github.io/README.md

     *   **Code Files:** Make sure your code is saved in the correct format (e.g., `.py` for Python, `.html` for web).
     *   **`README.md` for Your Project:** Create a simple `README.md` file *inside your project's folder* that includes:
         *   Your project's name.
-        *   Your name and age.
+        *   Your name/username and age.
         *   The AI tools you used (e.g., "I used Qwen-Coder to help write the player movement").
         *   A brief description of what your project does.
         *   How to run your project (if it needs special instructions).